joeypatino/podspecutil/README.md

 --sources=<source1,source2,etc>	 Private cocoapod source urls, comma separated.

---path=<path>			 Working path. defaults to the current working directory
+--path=<path>			 The path of the repo. defaults to the current working directory

 --usage				 Prints this usage information
 ```